 A Health Form is required for all nursing students at WCU prior to beginning junior year.
 This requirement helps to protect the health of the students as well as the clients with whom you come in contact while providing nursing care.
 In order to comply with agency requirements, a two-step Tuberculin Skin Test (TST) will be required for all students prior to junior year.
 The two-step test requires you to receive an initial TST, which will need to be read in 48-72 hours and another TST in two weeks, which will need to be read in 48-72 hours.
 Students with a positive TST must have a chest x-ray completed and have clearance from a health care provider of no active disease.
 A one-step TST must be completed prior to senior year.
+Results from a Quantiferon blood test are an acceptable substitute for a TST.
 Our department requirements conform to the rules and regulations of the Pennsylvania State Board of Nurse Examiners in regard to provisions for the protection of students' health and requirements of our clinical affiliates.